mattpolzin/OpenAPIKit/documentation/validation.md

 Let's put this all together to form a slightly more realistic example of fully operational code (could be copy/pasted into a Swift project or playground with access to OpenAPIKit).

-The setup is that we need to verify that no matter how many endpoints we add to the API we are documenting all `POST` resource requests contain a `'name'` property and all `POST` resource responses contain both a `'name'` and and `'id'`.
+The pretend scenario is: We need to verify that, no matter how many endpoints we add to the API we are documenting, all `POST` resource requests contain a `'name'` property and all `POST` resource responses contain both a `'name'` and and `'id'`.

 First, let's establish some test material so we can visualize what we are checking.

-##### Passing OpenAPI Document
+##### A Valid OpenAPI Document
 ```swift
 let createRequest = OpenAPI.Request(
    content: [